FHICT-S-Koen/LITR/README.md

 Our product focuses on the detection of plastic bottles, since this makes up for the most harmful litter and takes a long time to decompose, about 400 to 500 years.

 ## Technologies
-We made use of object detection, web application and data science for the realization.
+We made use of object detection, web application and data science for the realization. <br>

-### Software
 The web application was built with React/NextJS. <br> NextJS lets you build server-side rendering and static web applications using React.
 We used TypeScript, as this makes it easy to find type-conflicts and makes building the project more secure as it checks for types.<br>
 - https://reactjs.org/
 - https://nextjs.org/